github/opensource.guide/overviews/os-contributing/index.md

 Open source projects are curated by people working in different roles:

 - **Owner –** The person or organization responsible for creating the project.
-- **Maintainer(s) –** the person responsible for implementing changes and driving the project's direction.
+- **Maintainer(s) –** The person responsible for implementing changes and driving the project's direction.
 The owner and the maintainer can be the same people.
-- **Core-contributors –** People who are given write access to a repository that they contribute to often.
+- **Core-contributors –** The people who are given write access to a repository that they contribute to often.
 - **Contributors –** People who have had a pull request merged into a project.
-- **Community Members –** are the users who often use and care deeply about the project and are active in discussions for features and pull requests.
+- **Community Members –** People who use and care about the project and are active in bug tracking, feature discussions, and pull requests.

 > What are 'community members' actually called?